How To Book A Property

 Charlestown Student Properties reserves the right to terminate the Tenancy Agreement if one or more of the Tenants signing the Agreement fail to comply fully with the Booking Conditions.

 Am I locked into the Tenancy Agreement straight away?

-No. A 'cooling off' period of 7 days (from the date of the first signature on the Tenancy Agreement) is permitted for all Tenancy Agreements signed before 6th January 2017.
-If you change your mind for any reason the whole group will be released from the Tenancy Agreement.
+No. A 'cooling off' period of 7 days (from the date of the first signature on the Tenancy Agreement) is permitted for all Tenancy Agreements signed before 8th January 2018.
+After that date a 72 hour cooling off period is permitted.
+If you change your mind for any reason within these timescales the whole group will be released from the Tenancy Agreement.

 Why do I need a Guarantor?

 The purpose of the guarantor is to guarantee rent payments and observation of the terms of the Tenancy Agreement.
 The Guarantor must be working and living in the United Kingdom.
 Charlestown Student Properties Ltd reserves the right to carry out credit checks and/or request references on tenants and/or guarantors.